 Chocolate Cinnamon Whipped Cream Cake

-My favorite cake for birthdays, anniversaries and other special celebrations.
+Do you have a go-to cake for birthdays, anniversaries and other special celebrations?
+I love-love-love the festive look of layers cakes and this one is extra-special!
 It's a moist chocolate layer cake, only slightly sweet but rich thanks to the oh-so-luscious chocolate whipped cream icing.
-The icing itself is so good, it makes even a cake-mix cake completely delicious.
+The chocolate whipped cream frosting itself is so good, it makes even a cake-mix cake completely delicious.

 Birthday parties have changed over the years, yes?